A Quick Brief About Orthodontics Treatment

-The intention of orthodontic treatment in Philadelphia, PA at The Dental Spa Orthodontics is to straighten your teeth with the use of braces, retainers, and aligners.
+The intention of orthodontic treatment for adults in Philadelphia, PA at The Dental Spa Orthodontics is to straighten your teeth with the use of braces, retainers, and aligners.
 Treatment mainly begins in the pre-teen or teenage years.
 However, adults can also additionally get orthodontic treatment.
 This is in the case of:

 - Crowded teeth

 - Gaps between your teeth